We are here for you.

 We are proud to work in an integrated way with our NHS partners to help support patients and their families, but we are not an NHS organisation.
-We’re a local, independent charity, largely reliant on fundraising and donations to keep our doors open.
+We are a local, independent charity, largely reliant on fundraising and donations to keep our doors open.

-We receive a small contribution each year from the NHS Sheffield Clinical Commissioning Group in recognition of the role we play in supporting patients diagnosed with cancer in the city – currently less than 4 per cent of the income we need.
-We also provide outreach services at Weston Park Hospital, Northern General Hospital, Royal Hallamshire Hospital, Chesterfield Royal Hospital and Weston Park Cancer Support Centre, funded with the kind support of Sheffield Hospitals Charity and Weston Park Cancer Charity.
-This means we are there when patients need us most.
-We receive around £180,000 for these services but this only covers the additional costs we incur.
+We receive a small contribution each year from the NHS Integrated Care Board in recognition of the role we play in supporting patients diagnosed with cancer in the region – currently less than 4 per cent of the income we need.
+We also receive support from local charitable organisations such as those linked with the hospitals, for example Sheffield Hospitals Charity and Weston Park Cancer Charity.
+This support is used where we provide outreach services and community based projects.

-This means we need to find at least £700,000 each year through other sources to keep the charity going, providing support for more than 1,900 families affected by cancer each year as we do now.
-But we can always do more if we have more money.
-For every additional £360 we raise, we can provide a full programme of care and support for one more person.
+This means we need to find at least £750,000 each year through other sources to keep the charity going, providing support for those who are affected by cancer each year as we do now.